Charles Sigourney

-Charles Sigourney (July 21, 1778 - December 30, 1854) was an American businessman, banker, philanthropist, and founding trustee of Washington (later Trinity) College in Hartford, Connecticut.
+Charles Sigourney (July 21, 1778 – December 30, 1854) was an American businessman, banker, philanthropist, and founding trustee of Washington (later Trinity) College in Hartford, Connecticut.
 In addition to his myriad activities on behalf of the Episcopal Church in Connecticut, Sigourney is notable for his marriage to American poet Lydia Huntley Sigourney.

 Biography

 Early life

 Charles Sigourney was born in Boston, Massachusetts in 1778 to Charles Sigourney, a Boston merchant with “distinguished early-American forbears” of French Huguenot stock.
 Little is known about his mother, but the Sigourney entry in the 1790 Census indicated that four women lived in the household.
 After an elite education, including a short stint at an art school in Hamstead, England, Sigourney became apprentice to his father at the age of thirteen and was sent to Hartford in 1799 to make a career in the hardware business.

 Involvement in Episcopal Church and Founding of Washington College

 From his early days in Hartford, Sigourney was heavily involved in the Episcopalian Church in Connecticut.
-From 1803 to 1817, he served as clerk of the newly incorporated Christ Church Cathedral in Hartford, later becoming vestryman and warden.
+From 1803 to 1817, he served as clerk of the newly incorporated Christ Church Cathedral in Hartford, later becoming a vestryman and warden.
 Sigourney was integral in successfully petitioning the state legislature for permission to form the Phoenix National Bank in 1814, which was locally known as the “Episcopal Bank.”
-He would serve as the second president of the bank from 1822 to 1837, when a public quarrel between Sigourney and cashier George Beach led to his abrupt resignation.
+He would serve as the bank's second president from 1822 to 1837, when a public quarrel between Sigourney and cashier George Beach led to his abrupt resignation.
 Sigourney accused Beach of various conflicts of interest tied to the latter's involvement in Western land speculation and questionable friendships with untrustworthy individuals.
 An internal investigation made by the bank exonerated Beach and admonished both men.

-Sigourney was also a key player in the establishment of an Episcopalian university in Connecticut in the early decades of the 19th c.
+Sigourney was also a key player in establishing an Episcopalian university in Connecticut in the early decades of the 19th c.
 When Washington (later Trinity) College was eventually approved by the state legislature in 1823, Sigourney was elected Secretary of the Board of Trustees, a post he would hold until at least the late 1840s.
 In this capacity, Sigourney carried on correspondence with early American statesmen and benefactors such as James Madison and Thomas Jefferson, whom he and his wife dined with at Monticello in May 1825.